The skill set you need to grow a successful startup is very different from the one you need to manage a large corporation.

 Your company began with yourself, perhaps a co-founder, and a handful of ride-or-die friends.

 At the start, loyalty, shared passion, and the ability to provide an unshakable support system are the things you demand from your core team.

 It’s no wonder that Silicon Valley has a reputation for frat-boy culture.
-A tactic that once saved founders sky scraping recruitment costs becomes pure nepotism when the hundredth senior hire is yet another classmate.
+A tactic that once saved founders sky-scraping recruitment costs becomes pure nepotism when the hundredth senior hire is yet another classmate.

-Company culture is a key factor, influencing offer holders’ decisions to take or decline a job.
+Company culture is a key factor influencing offer holders’ decisions to take or decline a job.

-You’re sure to be proud of the qualities embodied by your earliest hires: dedication, curiosity, team spirit.
+You’re sure to be proud of the qualities embodied by your earliest hires: dedication, curiosity, and team spirit.

 But are you a little bit insular?

-Like letting your 5-year old choose what to wear for a party, it’s hard to loosen the reins.
+Like letting your 5-year-old choose what to wear for a party, it’s hard to loosen the reins.
 It’s better to come to terms with this sooner rather than later: big business isn’t school, and it’s time to grow up.

 Equating company culture with the intimate, fist-bumping energy of college dorm bromance is a fatal error.

-It will alienate the management team from future hires, lower the glass ceiling, and strip your company of the benefits that come with a diverse and inclusive workplace where no one is afraid to speak their minds.
+It will alienate the management team from future hires, lower the glass ceiling, and strip your company of the benefits that come with a diverse and inclusive workplace where no one is afraid to speak their mind.